-Since the beginning of ore mining in the Harz mountains and around Bad Lauterberg, ironworks were built between the 16th and 18th centuries.
-In the years 1733 - 1737 the Königshütte was built as a new ironworks.
-It was the largest ironworks in the then Kurhannover state.
-The goods produced here were sold far beyond the borders of the Harz Mountains, including the world's first wire rope and, of course, artistically decorated castings for everyday use and furnace construction.
-Famous visitors, such as Goethe and King Jeromé, Napoleon's brother, as well as King Ernst August of Hanover and his son, King George V, appreciated the high-quality work of the royal smeltery, even then.
+Since the beginning of ore mining in the Harz mountains, ironworks were built from the 16th to the 18th century.
+In the years 1733 - 1737, the Königshütte was built as a new smelting works near the village of Lauterberg.
+This was the largest iron and steelworks in the then Kurhannover state.
+The goods produced here were sold far beyond the borders of the Harz Mountains, including the wire for the world's first hitting (twisted) wire rope - invented in 1834 by Oberbergrat Julius Albert in Clausthal - and, of course, artistically decorated castings for everyday use and furnace construction.
+Famous visitors such as Goethe and King Jérôme, Napoleon's brother, as well as King Ernst August of Hanover and his son, King George V, appreciated the already then high-quality work of the royal smeltery.